 The first event of each year is the Cape Town Minstrel Carnival, also known as Kaapse Klopse in Afrikaans or Tweede Nuwe Jaar.
-It was traditionally held on January 2 but now some of the festivities start on the 1st and continues throughout the first week of the year.
-The event sees teams of costumed minstrels parade through the streets of Cape Town carrying colourful umbrellas and playing an array of musical instruments - as many as 13,000 people take part in the event!
+It was traditionally held on January 2 but now some of the festivities start on the 1st and continue throughout the first week of the year.
+The event sees teams of costumed minstrels parade through the streets of Cape Town carrying colorful umbrellas and playing an array of musical instruments - as many as 13,000 people take part in the event!
 This celebration attracts tens of thousands of visitors every year to the streets of the Mother City.

 Knysna Oyster Festival

 This popular festival is held in the Garden Route town of Knysna in the Eastern Cape during July.
-You will encounter over a100 events taking place in various locations across the area, including oyster shucking contests, oyster eating challenges, the Knysna Forest Marathon and cycle tours.
+You will encounter over a100 events taking place in various locations across the area, including oyster shucking contests, oyster eating challenges, the Knysna Forest Marathon, and cycle tours.

 National Arts Festival